Act-1 Academy for Children's Theatre

 About

-Academy for Children's Theatre (ACT-1) offers theatre, theatre arts, and performing arts activities where students take part in acting, singing, dancing, and performing live.
-The program focuses on live performance through these specific activities.
+Act-1 Academy for Children's Theatre focuses on theatre and Theatre Arts, including acting, singing, dancing, and performing live.
+The program includes live performance work along with practice in these specific skills.

 • Ages: 1–18 years old